Fans and polytopes in tilting theory I: Foundations: Introduction

 \begin{theorem}[Theorem \ref{symmetry of h_j}] Let $A$ be a finite dimensional algebra over a field $k$ which is $g$-finite, $n:=|A|$ and $(h_0,\ldots,h_n)$ the $h$-vector of $\Delta(A)$.
 For $0\le j\le n$, there are canonical bijections

 In particular, we have $h_j=h_{n-j}$. \end{theorem}

 The $h$-vectors of boundary complexes of simplicial polytopes are known to be unimodal (see \cite[Section 8]{Zi}).
 Recently, this was generalized to simplicial spheres \cite{Adi}.
-As an application, we obtain the following unimodality result.
+As an application, we obtain the unimodality result below.
+It will be interesting to give a representation theoretic proof.

 \begin{corollary}[Corollary \ref{unimodality of h_j}] Let $A$ be a finite dimensional algebra over a field $k$ which is $g$-finite, and $n:=|A|$.
 Then we have

 \end{corollary}

 In Section \ref{section 4}, we study $g$-fans of finite dimensional algebras.
 The following are straightforward consequences of known results in tilting theory.